 When a copywriter keeps a light and informative tone throughout the entirety of their article, they’re giving their audience a pretext to keep on reading it until its very last word.

-A good copywriter knows that quality is better than quantity, but that isn’t going to stop them from wanting to write their pieces in a timely manner because let’s face it — the time is money.
+A good copywriter knows that quality is better than quantity.
+But that isn’t going to stop them from wanting to write their pieces in a timely manner because let’s face it.
+Time is money.